 Outback Bloomin’ Burger

 The beef tastes excellent, but this combo with their iconic onion petals and sauce isn’t for everyone.
-If you’re trying to save a few bucks by skipping out on the appetizer, this might be your choice.
+However, this might be your choice if you’re trying to save a few bucks by skipping out on the appetizer.

 You might be better off ordering their Outback Burger, which allows you to add your preferred toppings.

-We shared a potato soup, yes I said.
-That’s not a term that comes up often on Burger Beast.
+We shared a potato soup, yes, I said.
+Share…now that’s not a word that comes up often on Burger Beast.

 Marcela enjoyed her Queensland Chicken & Shrimp Pasta, which we did not share.